pccoe-acm-hacktoberfest-2023/Netflix-UI-Clone/README.md

 # Netflix UI Clone
 ```
 This netflix clone is UI clone only.
 It doen't have any functionality.
 This is clone is part of Sigma Web Development Course by CodeWithHarry.
+This project was very helpfull to me.
+Thank you
 ```
 The project in based on HTML CSS is This repository contains a collection of web programs implemented in HTML ,CSS demonstrating key concepts like style , animation, responsive, and more.
 The programs are designed to help you understand and apply web technology and making the perfect grip on web technology